 Nearly 70 percent of adult smokers want to quit smoking, according to a national survey.
-Conventional quit-smoking treatments, including counseling and medication, can double or triple the chances that a smoker will kick the habit successfully.
+Conventional quit-smoking treatments, including counseling and medication, can increase the chances that a smoker will kick the habit successfully.
 For more information on quitting smoking, visit smokefree.gov, the National Cancer Institute’s quit-smoking resource.

-Current evidence suggests that several mind and body practices may help people quit smoking.
-A few studies have found that mind and body practices such as meditation-based therapies, yoga, and relaxation techniques such as guided imagery and progressive relaxation may help people quit smoking or reduce their cravings for cigarettes.
+Current evidence suggests that some mind and body practices may help people quit smoking.
+Studies have found that mindfulness meditation-based therapies, yoga, and relaxation techniques such as guided imagery and progressive relaxation may help people quit smoking or reduce their cravings for cigarettes.

 The mind and body practices discussed here are generally considered safe for healthy people when they’re performed appropriately.
 If you have any health problems, talk with both your health care provider and the complementary health practitioner/instructor before starting to use a mind and body practice.